 2. One Wool Blanket Goes a Long Way

 Ever hear the phrase, “Cotton kills”?
 Cotton traps moisture and can freeze, making it a potentially dangerous material to be wearing or sleeping under in the cold.
 Wool, on the other hand, is a natural insulator.
 Sleeping on top of a wool blanket can protect you from cold coming up from the floor, and wearing wool is, of course, a great way to stay cozy.
-To avoid the itch, we recommend also adding merino wool long underwear to your car camping kit.
+To avoid the itch, we recommend also adding merino wool long underwear to your packing list.

 For even more warmth, go for the wool sandwich: Lay one beneath your sleeping bag and drape on top.
 We’re getting all warm and cozy just thinking about it.

 “Some good advice from skiers who overnight in their vehicles for early starts was reflective insulation.
 You can cut it to size — in addition to your insulated mattress and sleeping bag, it helps maintain heat.” — The Dyrt camper Shelly S.

 Sunshades help keep the early morning light from waking you up at the crack of down, so you can sleep in your car until as late as you desire.

 Not only does it block the sun, it also insulates from the cold.
 You can buy sheets of Reflectix and cut them to the size of your windows for all-around protection from the sun and the cold, creating a darker and warmer refuge for winter car camping.